Celia0322/E-commerce-platform/1_Definition_and_Planning.md

 ## 3. UI Prototypes

-The UI design should be user-friendly, ensuring a seamless shopping experience.
+The UI design will be user-friendly, ensuring a seamless shopping experience.

 - **Homepage** – Displays featured products and categories.
 Includes a search bar and navigation menu.
 - **Product Page** – Shows product details, including images, description, price, and “Add to Cart” buttons.